Dimension Independent Data Sets Approximation and Applications to Classification: The Method

 \section{The Method}

 In order to derive a concrete method it needs to be shown that minimizers of $E_d$ can be computed efficiently.
-We first observe that the functional has a unique minimizer no matter what the given data set is. \begin{thm} The functional $E_d$ has a unique minimizer $u_{\mathbb{D}}$ for any given data set $\mathbb{D}$. \end{thm} \begin{proof} Thanks to the embedding \eqref{sob} the functional $E_d: \operatorname{H}^{\frac{d+1}{2}}(\mathbb{R}^d,\mathbb{R}^n)\to [0,\infty)$ is continuous.
+We first observe that the functional has a unique minimizer no matter what the given data set is. \begin{thm} The functional $E_\alpha$ has a unique minimizer $u_{\mathbb{D},\alpha}$ for any given data set $\mathbb{D}$. \end{thm} \begin{proof} Take $\alpha>0$ first.
+Thanks to the embedding \eqref{sob} the functional $E_\alpha : \operatorname{H}^{\frac{d+1}{2}}(\mathbb{R}^d,\mathbb{R}^n)\to [0,\infty)$ is continuous.
 It is clearly also strictly convex as a quadratic functional since the first term is the square of a norm.
-Strongly lower semi-continuous convex functionals on a Hilbert space are known to be weakly lower-semicontinuous and so is therefore $E_d$.
+Strongly lower semi-continuous convex functionals on a Hilbert space are known to be weakly lower-semicontinuous and so is therefore $E_\alpha$.
 It is also coercive since closed bounded sets in $\operatorname{H}^{\frac{d+1}{2}}(\mathbb{R}^d,\mathbb{R}^n)$ are relatively weakly compact by the Banach-Alaoglu Theorem.
-A weakly lower-semicontinuous and coercive functional possesses a minimum, which, by strict convexity, is necessarily unique. \end{proof} Now that a unique continuous interpolant $u_{\mathbb{D}}$ has been obtained for each given data set $\mathbb{D}$, it needs to be determined in a usable form.
-The next step consists in deriving the Euler-Lagrange equation for $u_{\mathbb{D}}$. \begin{thm} The minimizer $u_{\mathbb{D}}$ satisfies the equation (system)
+A weakly lower-semicontinuous and coercive functional possesses a minimum, which, by strict convexity, is necessarily unique.
+The case $\alpha=0$ uses essentially the same argument where the full function space is replaced by the convex closed subset of functions satisfying $u(\mathbb{X})=\mathbb{Y}$. \end{proof} Now that a unique continuous interpolant $u_{\mathbb{D}}$ has been obtained for each given data set $\mathbb{D}$, it needs to be determined in a usable form.
+The next step consists in deriving the Euler-Lagrange equation for $u_{\mathbb{D}}$. \begin{thm} The minimizer $u_{\mathbb{D},\alpha}$ for $\alpha>0$satisfies the equation (system)

 in the weak sense, i.e. the equation holds in the space $\operatorname{H}^{-\frac{d+1}{2}}(\mathbb{R}^d,\mathbb{R}^n)$ or, equivalently it holds that